Alberto-San/CuriosidadesSpark/RockJVM.md

 Note: [How catalyst make the optimizations?](Catalyst.pdf)

+### Tungsten
+Motivation: Big data nowadays are CPU bounded (we have already big network bandwidths).

+Memory management:
+1. tungsten is able to store information directly in memory, not only in JVM.
+2. also is able to make cache-aware computations, so that the CPU can access the info in a fast way.

+Features:
+1. Manage memory directly

+Despite RDD its java manipulation, some tungstein operation are faster in dataframes than rdd because byte representation.
+Remember than tungsten is about storage data in mem or disk, and serialize the information.

 ## Physical Plan Terminology:
 Plan: Read from bottom to top.
 Exchange: it happends when repartition.
 It could be round robin partition.
 In the exchange physical plan operation its shown the exhanged column.
 SerializeFromObject: takes a big amount of time.
 Every single element needs to be evaluated individually.
 The convertion between rdd and df trigguer this task.
 Number of tasks: Number of partitions produced in each stages.
+Whole Stage Code Generation: Tungstein code generation.

 ```scala
 val ds1 = spark.range(1, 1000000)